PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Results and Discussion

 This detailed examination reveals the model's ability to reproduce not only overall textural patterns but also specific mineralogical and pore network features critical for accurate subsurface characterization.
 The grainstone fabric of Sample 1 (Fig. \ref{fig:detailedgeo}a-b) exhibits clearly visible individual dolomite grain boundaries and angular crystal morphologies in both real and generated images.
 The dual pore system, comprising larger interparticle porosity between grains and smaller intraparticle porosity within individual grains, is faithfully reproduced in the synthetic generation.
 The generated image maintains distinct grain boundaries, preserves angular crystal edges, and accurately replicates the dual porosity distribution pattern observed in the real sample, demonstrating the model's understanding of complex grainstone pore architectures.

 Sample 3 (Fig. \ref{fig:detailedgeo}c-d) presents a contrasting crystalline fabric where distinctive white non-porous anhydrite patches appear clearly against the darker dolomite matrix.
 The sharp boundaries between dolomite and anhydrite minerals are preserved in the generated images, along with the fine-grained texture created by individual dolomite crystals.
 The porosity, occurring exclusively as narrow intercrystalline channels between crystal faces, is accurately replicated with correct spatial distribution and connectivity patterns.
-The successful preservation of anhydrite patch morphology and distribution demonstrates the model's capability to learn and reproduce complex mineral assemblages beyond simple pore-solid relationships.
+The successful preservation of anhydrite patch morphology and distribution indicates the model's capability to learn and reproduce complex mineral assemblages beyond simple pore-solid relationships.

-These comprehensive visual assessments, from overall formation characteristics to detailed mineralogical features, demonstrate that the multi-conditional GAN framework successfully captures the full spectrum of geological complexity present in the carbonate sequence.
-The model's ability to reproduce features ranging from the coarse-grained, dual-porosity system of grainstone fabrics to the fine-grained, anhydrite-bearing texture of crystalline formations validates its capability to learn and generate formation-specific characteristics essential for accurate subsurface representation.
-This visual fidelity, combined with precise porosity control, establishes the framework as a powerful tool for generating geologically authentic pore-scale images that preserve the complex relationships between depositional environment, diagenetic processes, and resulting pore network architectures.
+These detailed visual assessments, from overall formation characteristics to detailed mineralogical features, demonstrate that the multi-conditional GAN framework successfully captures the full spectrum of geological complexity present in the carbonate sequence.
+The model's ability to reproduce the full spectrum of carbonate textures studied validates its capability to learn and generate formation-specific characteristics essential for accurate subsurface representation.
+This visual fidelity, combined with precise porosity control, demonstrates the framework's ability to generate geologically realistic pore-scale images that preserve the complex relationships between depositional environment, diagenetic processes, and resulting pore network architectures.